jjrosado/Lockbox-Reader/README.md

-# Lockbox Reader
+# Lockbox Reader (not entirely free)

-Introduction: This application is communly used to import payments transaction on mass that come from finantials institutions.
-That file contain the daily transactions and can be process from any computer or server with the App.
-This include a manual and automatic option with email file validation.
+Introduction: This application is communly used to import payments transaction on mass that come from financials institutions.
+The lockbox file contain the daily transactions and this application can be process the file from any computer or server.
+Also the application include a manual and automatic option with email file validations.

 The main version was designed to use a Oracle database, but can be modified for any database.